maaliHasan/RainbowSDK/README.md

 });

 ```

-You can also call the *signin* method with the host you want to connect on (example: "sandbox.openrainbow.com"):
+if you have another host you want to connect on (example: "sandbox.openrainbow.com") use this `signin` method

 ```java
 RainbowSdk.instance().connection().signin("@email", "password", "host", new SigninResponseListener() {